AD-SDL/wei_workflow_gen/README.md

-# wei_gen (v2)
+# wei_gen (v2) - wip
 wei_gen is a python package that takes a natural language description of an experiment and generates WEI workflows, code, and instrument initialization. wei_gen is packaged as a class, and can be imported into any python project or spun up as an API.
 Examples of usage are in `/scripts`.

 ## wei_gen flow
 0. <u>Preparation</u>: Provide some sort of natural language description of the experiment.
-Could be the product of some sort of experiment generation, the orchestrator, or a human.
+Could be the product of some sort of white paper description, output from pryankas module, or just casually human generated dialogue.
 0. <u>Validate experiment</u>: Using module `/about`s as context (≈5k tokens), check to see if the lab even has the tools to carry out the experiment (using the input from step 0).
 Use token logprobs for this, over 50% "yes" prob as the the experiment will continue.
 0. <u>Create experiment framework</u>: Using module `/about`s as context, generate a structure for the experiment (using the input from step 0).
 0. <u>Generate workflow</u>: Module `/about`s are fed as context, retrieve 2-3 examples of workflows from vector db (RAG) and insert into context.
 Use the experiment framework from step 2 as guidance.
 0. <u>Generate code</u>: Using previous messages as context, create python code logic for the entire experiment.
 Using an [AgentCoder](https://arxiv.org/abs/2312.13010v2) inspired scheme.
     1. Generate code: In the future, this step should also use RAG to get similar code snippet examples.
     2. Validate code (TBD): <br/>[Option 1]: Save the generated code into a file that can be used to validate the logic of both the workflow and the code together.
 Then logs from the can be used to iterate on this process, or trigger a modification of the workflow.<br/>
     [Option 2]: Create mocks for the functions on the workflow.
-No need for AI in this step, just standard code gen. If the first option is not plausible, this is what we should do.
+No need for AI in this step, just standard code gen. If the first option is not plausible, this is what we should do.<br/>
     [Option 3]: Combination of both.
 First run option 2 to see if logic is sound, then run option 1 to further validate the workflow.
-0. <u>Generate any extras</u>: Using the previous information as context, generate any extra documents (init locations of pipets, etc.).
+0. <u>Generate misc</u>: Using the previous information as context, generate any extra documents (init locations of pipets, etc.).
 This step will surely need RAG, and it will be beneficial to create some sort of database of examples.
 This kind of information could also be put in the module abouts (explanations about the initial setup of the module)

+## Workflow Gen
+Currently refining this process but the general idea is that
+1. <u>Determine if multiple workflows are needed</u>: Using experiment framework, the module abouts, and a hardcoded example of a multiple workflow system (from color picker), ask for yes/no response if multiple workflows will needed.
+With the logprobs returned, this will determine if the `gen_workflow` or the `gen_workflows` prompt will be used.
+2. <u>Determine which instruments are needed</u>: Using the experiment framework and the module abouts, create a list of suggested instruments to use.
+3. <u>Generate workflow</u>: With the list of the suggested instruments, the experiment framework, and 2 - 3 workflow examples using RAG, create a workflow.

 ## History
 A feature of wei_gen is the ability to load and store sessions.
-This enables wei_gen to not only be used in an iterative manner after an experiment is run (you can use wei_gen to help modify your workflow or code given errors that arose), but also allows wei_gen to work async or in a REST format.
-Meaning wei_gen can be hosted as an API, as user data persists across various requests as long as a proper session UID is used.<br/>
+This enables wei_gen to not only be used in an iterative manner after an experiment is run (you can use wei_gen to help modify your workflow or code given errors that arose), but also allows wei_gen to work async.
+This enables wei_gen to be hosted as an API, as session data is persisted across various requests as long as a proper session UID is passed by the user.<br/>
 An example a of a session history is below

 ```json